 The truth is, natural teeth come in a variety of shades.
 Not everyone needs to have the same shade of teeth in order to have a beautiful, “white” smile.
-Whitening products are safe to use as directed, but if they are used excessively or improperly, they can lead to severe tooth sensitivity.
+The “best teeth whitening products” are safe to use as directed.
+However, excessive or improper use can lead to severe tooth sensitivity.

 Let’s get real and give you real results.

 Teeth Whitening Process at Nebraska Family Dentistry

 What Factors Determine How White My Teeth Can Realistically Become By Using Bleaching agents?

 There are many factors that determine how white an individual’s teeth may become from using tooth whitening products.
 Some of these factors are manageable and some are not.
 Therefore, it is difficult to promise patients that their expected outcome will be achievable because of these factors.

 One of the factors that can determine the ability of teeth to whiten is, initial tooth color.
 Patients who naturally have a more yellowed hue to their teeth typically have a greater response to the whitening agents than those with grayish or brown hues.
 Gray discoloration can be seen in individuals who have taken certain medications at varying points in the development of their tooth enamel.
 Tetracycline is associated with gray staining.
 On the other hand, brown stains are often from overexposure to fluoride found in natural water sources during development.
 As a result, these types of factors can influence the outcome of whitening treatments.

 Every person has a certain level of lightness that can be achieved.
 It is impossible to whiten teeth beyond this level.
 This varies between individuals and is controlled by genetics and determined by the “value” our teeth have naturally.
 When we whiten teeth, we cannot change the hue or value of the teeth, we can only brighten it.